 However, tackling the sale of that stuff felt “outside the scope” right now- and as I declutter the rest of the house and work to maintain a decluttered home I will continue to find items that I plan to sell.
 So I created a space in the basement to store these items, as well as the packing materials that I will need to ship them, all in one place until I am ready to tackle that project.

-I used Good Donor to help me locate charities that accepted donations of the items that I wanted to give away- furniture, lamps, books, kitchen items, and so on.
+I used Pick Up Please to help me locate charities that accepted donations of the items that I wanted to give away- furniture, lamps, books, kitchen items, and so on.
 And I was able to schedule a pick up day and time online that worked for me.

 A good deal of what we were storing was directed to our recycling bins- cardboard, paper, plastic containers, metal, and even e-waste (all of the old computer equipment that we had kept around).